Mil-Scripts/mil_rpchat/README.md

 #### Description
 This is a proximity chat script.
-With a few commands such as Twitter, OOC, Local Me, and Local Do.
+With a few commands such as Twitter, OOC, Local Me, and Local Do, OOP, Anon and more

 #### Requirements
 - [esx_identity](https://github.com/ESX-Org/esx_identity)